hrithickbarani/SQL-DATA-ANALYSIS-HEALTHCARE/README.md

 ## 🔍 Project Overview
-This project analyzes healthcare data using SQL to extract key insights related to patient demographics, medical conditions, treatments, financial aspects, and hospital performance.
-The findings support data-driven decision-making for improving healthcare services and resource allocation.
+This project simulates a real-world healthcare data analysis for Apollo Hospital, similar to work done at Kantar.
+Using SQL, we analyzed patient demographics, medical conditions, treatments, and hospital performance to optimize resource allocation and improve patient care.
 ---

 ## 📊 Key Analyses & Insights